Marcusjnr/Newsx/README.md

-# try_error
+# Newsx

-A new Flutter project.
+A small Flutter news app to get you started in Flutter.

 ## Getting Started